BenZeltser/OOP_EX2/README.md

 # 1000Nodes
 - **GUI** - It takes 39 millisecods to load the Graph in the GUI.
 - **Save**- It takes 152 millisecods to save a graph into a JSON file.
+- - **isConnected** It takes 2 milliseconds to execute the algorithm.
 - **shorestPathDist** It tkes 4 millisecond to execute the algorithm.
+- - **shortestPath** It takes 5 milliseconds to execute the algorithm.
 - **center** It takes 2 milliseconds to execute the algorithm.
 #10000Nodes
 - **GUI** - It takes 39 millisecods to load the Graph in the GUI.
 - **Save**- It takes 148 millisecods to save a graph into a JSON file.
+- **isConnected** It takes 2 milliseconds to execute the algorithm.
 - **shorestPathDist** It tkes 25 millisecond to execute the algorithm.
 - **shortestPath** It takes 23 milliseconds to execute the algorithm.
 - **center** It takes 2 milliseconds to execute the algorithm.